 Figure 3: “What type of experience design are you designing?” (borrowed from 2018 Design Tools Survey)

-Design handoff is a bottleneck for launching a design: Designer hands in the cool Sketch design and design specs to the developer.
+Handoff to developer from designer is a bottleneck for launching a design: Designer hands in the cool Sketch design and design specs to the developer.
 Now the developer has to code accordingly, taking care of various challenges such as making it WYSIWYG, making it responsive to dynamics of web and mobile environments (see Figure 3),… Usually, coding requires much more time than the design.
 With discussions and finetuning, it takes too much time before settling in the final version of the design/code.
 And this is only the part before the test and verification by the manager/customer.

 All in all, it is hard.
 What makes it undesirable is not, however, its difficulty.
 The problem is, most of the effort goes in vain: to recreate everything over and over again, although the design has already been finalized before the handoff.